Agent Configuration

 }

-Agent Credentials based registration example:
+Agent Credentials registration type

 {